I'm a provider

-DESCRIPTIONPelvic congestion syndrome is characterized by chronic pelvic pain which often is aggravated by standing; diagnostic criteria are not well-defined.
+DESCRIPTIONPelvic congestion syndrome is characterized by chronic pelvic pain which often is aggravated by standing; diagnostic criteria for this condition are not well-defined.
 Embolization of the ovarian and internal iliac veins has been proposed as a treatment for patients who fail medical therapy with analgesics.

 Pelvic congestion syndrome is a condition of chronic pelvic pain of variable location and intensity, which is associated with dyspareunia and postcoital pain and aggravated by standing.
-The syndrome occurs during the reproductive years, but unlike endometriosis is not related to parity.
+The syndrome occurs during the reproductive years, and pain is often greater before or during menses.
 The underlying etiology is thought to be related to varices of the ovarian veins, leading to pelvic congestion.
 As there are many etiologies of chronic pelvic pain, the pelvic congestion syndrome is often a diagnosis of exclusion, with the identification of varices using a variety of imaging methods, such as magnetic resonance imaging (MRI), computed tomography (CT) scanning, or contrast venography.
 For those who fail medical therapy with analgesics, surgical ligation of the ovarian vein has been considered.
 More recently, embolization therapy of the ovarian and internal iliac veins has been proposed.
 Vein embolization can be performed using a variety of materials including coils, glue and gel foam.

 Also, see the Occlusion of Uterine Arteries Using Transcatheter Embolization or Laparoscopic Occlusion to Treat Uterine Fibroids medical policy.

 POLICYEmbolization of the ovarian vein and internal iliac veins is considered investigational as a treatment of pelvic congestion syndrome.